-A Cycle That Never Stops
+A Cycle That Never Stops: The Stack Effect

 The air that leaks out takes your heat, comfort, and money with it.
 The air that leaks in is cold in the winter and is hot and humid in the summer making you uncomfortable.
 During the winter you have to heat the new air so you can be comfortable, but once you do that, it rises and leaks out of the top causing a cycle that never stops.
 The only reason outside air leaks in is because the inside air leaked out.
 If no air leaked out, there would not be any room for new air to leak in.

-In this way we know that by sealing air leaks in the top of your home, or equally the other way around we can make rooms at the top/bottom of the home less drafty, making your home more energy efficient and comfortable through any season.
+In this way we know that by sealing air leaks in the top of your home, or equally the other way around we can make rooms at the top/bottom of the homeless drafty, making your home more energy-efficient and comfortable through any season.
 Home Solutions of Iowa is your home comfort specialist.